SamRH/thomsoncrack/README.md

 Dependencies
 -----------
-thomsoncrack requires libcrypto from OpenSSL and POSIX threads
+thomsoncrack requires libcrypto from OpenSSL and POSIX threads.

 Usage
 -----